PO Box 9021, Wilmington, DE 19809, USA

 Prunella montanella

-An Old World species. it has occurred rarely, mainly in the fall and winter, in Alaska and elsewhere in northwestern North America.
+The Siberian Accentor is an Old World species.
+It has occurred rarely, mainly in the fall and winter, in Alaska and elsewhere in northwestern North America.

 Motacilla alba

-An Old World species.
-The nominate, alba, has occurred as a vagrant along the northeastern coast of North America.
+The nominate, Motacilla a alba, has occurred as a vagrant along the northeastern coast of North America.
 It breeds in Greenland.

 Outside North America, the White Wagtail has been seen during FONT tours in Andorra, Bulgaria, France, Hungary, Iceland, Japan, Poland, Romania, Spain, Sweden, Turkey.